 A claim against Uber or Lyft operates a little differently than most other car accident claims.
-First, as a passenger, you have almost no risk of being found partially liable.
+First, you have almost no risk of being found partially liable as a passenger.
 The only exception might be if you were doing something to recklessly distract the driver.
-In most cases, you are protected by an insurance policies that was developed by negotiations with city leaders and lawmakers.
+In most cases, you are protected by an insurance policy that was developed by negotiations with city leaders and lawmakers.

 If you need legal assistance with a personal injury or a family law issue, contact our team of qualified attorneys today.